carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 This is just an example; more possible details are described a bit below.

 As another example, the reader may imagine two more functions.
-The first function performs a multiplication on 2, while the second one performs an arithmetic right shift on 1.
+The first function performs a multiplication by 2, while the second one performs an logical left shift by 1.

 Possible solutions
 ^^^^^^^^^^^^^^^^^^